 Troubleshooting SCCM OSD PXE Issues

-IP helpers is used to forward DHCP broadcasts to DHCP servers that are in different network subnets.
-The DHCP request generated by the client computer is a broadcast that doesn’t travel outside the local subnet or VLAN.
-The IP helpers need to be configured in the Routers so that DHCP broadcasts are forwarded to DHCP / PXE server hosted in different subnets.
+IP helpers are used to forward DHCP broadcast requests to DHCP servers located in different network subnets.
+By default, a DHCP request generated by a client computer is a broadcast that cannot travel outside its local subnet or VLAN.
+To enable PXE boot across multiple subnets, IP helpers must be configured on the routers so that DHCP broadcasts are forwarded to the DHCP server and the PXE‑enabled Distribution Point (DP).

-If you suspect an issue with the IP helpers’ configuration, then connect with your organization network team to validate if IP helpers are configured to forward DHCP requests to the DHCP server & PXE Enabled Distribution Point.
+If you suspect an issue with IP helper configuration, work with your organization’s network team to validate that IP helpers are correctly forwarding DHCP requests to both the DHCP server and the PXE‑enabled DP.

-- Source VLAN / Subnet which you will use for PXE-based OS deployment
+- Source VLAN/Subnet used for PXE‑based OS deployment

 PXE-E51: No DHCP or proxyDHCP offers were received

-This error indicates that the PXE client did not receive a reply to DHCPDISCOVER message.
-The possible causes for this problem can be the following:
+The PXE‑E51 error indicates that the PXE client did not receive a response to its DHCPDISCOVER message.
+This failure usually points to a problem with DHCP availability or network forwarding.

-- There is no DHCP server in the network, or the server/service is down.
+- No DHCP server available in the network, or the DHCP service is down.

-- The DHCP server is not configured to service PXE client
+- The DHCP server is not configured to respond to PXE client requests.

-- The IP Helpers are not configured to forward DHCPDISCOVER requests to the DHCP server in a different subnet.
+- IP helpers are not configured on routers to forward DHCPDISCOVER broadcasts to the DHCP server or PXE‑enabled Distribution Point in a different subnet.

 PXE-E52: proxyDHCP offers were received.
 No DHCP offers were received

-This error indicates that the PXE client has received one or more proxyDHCP offers but no valid DHCP offer.
-The possible causes for this problem can be the following:
+The PXE‑E52 error indicates that the PXE client has received one or more proxyDHCP offers but did not receive a valid DHCP offer.
+This situation typically points to DHCP availability or configuration issues in the environment.

-- There is no DHCP server in the network, or the server/service is down.
+- No DHCP server available in the network, or the DHCP service is down.

-- The DHCP server is not configured to service PXE client
+- The DHCP server is not configured to respond to PXE client requests.

-- The IP Helpers are not configured to forward DHCPDISCOVER requests to DHCP server in a different subnet.
+- IP helpers are not configured on routers to forward DHCPDISCOVER broadcasts to the DHCP server or PXE‑enabled Distribution Point in a different subnet.

 PXE-E53: No boot filename received

-- The DHCP Options 66 & 67 are not properly configured to provide PXE server and boot file details.
-This is applicable if you are using a DHCP server to provide PXE server and boot file name details to the client.
+- DHCP Options 66 and 67 are not properly configured to provide the PXE server and boot file name details.
+This applies if you are using a DHCP server to supply PXE boot information to clients.

-- The IP Helpers are not configured to forward DHCPDISCOVER requests to the PXE server in a different subnet.
+- IP helpers are not configured on routers to forward DHCPDISCOVER broadcasts to the PXE server in a different subnet.

 Cause:

-- The Task Sequence has been deployed on Unknown Computers only.
-Hence, any PXE boot request for the known device ( Machine already present in SCCM) will be rejected by SCCM.
+- The Task Sequence is deployed only to Unknown Computers.
+As a result, any PXE boot request from a known device (already present in SCCM) will be rejected.

-- The device was imaged earlier with SCCM and a record is already present in the SCCM database for the device.
+- The device was previously imaged using SCCM, and its record already exists in the SCCM database.

 You can see the following entries in the SMSPXE.LOG file on the PXE-enabled distribution Point for the device you are trying to PXE boot.
 The location of the smspxe.log file on the PXE-enabled distribution point is \\DP server\SMS_DP$\SMS\Logs